Index Investing 101

 Indexes Are NOT Perfect Mirrors

-As I mentioned before, indexes definitely have their uses.
+As mentioned before, indexes have their uses.
 They’re a terrific tool for getting a rough feel for the mood of a market.
-If your plan is to capture the market in question, you can compare and roughly determine how your plan is working out.
+If you plan to capture the market, you can compare and roughly determine how your plan works out.

 This may help explain why everyone seems to be forever watching, analyzing, and talking about the most popular indexes and their every move.
 But you may still have questions about what they are and how they really work.
 For example, what do the Dow Jones Industrial Average (the Dow) points even measure?

-An index’s total points represent a relative value for the market it is tracking, calculated by continually assessing that market’s “average” performance.
+An index’s total points represent a relative value for the market it tracks, calculated by continually assessing its “average” performance.

-That’s a little technical, so let’s break it down.
-Any time you check in on an index, it’s like dangling your toes in the waves to see how the entire ocean’s doing.
-You may have good reasons to do a toe test every now and then, but keep in mind this is just an approximation.
+That’s a bit technical, so let’s break it down.
+Whenever you check in on an index, it’s like dangling your toes in the waves to see how the entire ocean’s doing.
+You may have good reasons to do a toe test occasionally, but remember that this is just an approximation.
 It can be easily misread.

-So, with this bit of caution in your ears, I’d like to make a few points of my own on index points.
+So, with this bit of caution in your ears, here are a few points on index points.

 Indexes Are Often Arbitrary